Menu

 Owned By: Duxbury Rural & Historical Society

-This tiny park, constructed atop an old wharf, is located within Duxbury’s Old Shipbuilders District.
-It offers beautiful views of the Bluefish River.
-Enjoy additional views and a small boat launch area across the street, at the historic Bluefish River Firehouse and Grist Mill.
+The Reynolds-Maxwell Garden is a tiny park located within Duxbury’s Old Shipbuilders District.
+Constructed atop an old wharf, it offers beautiful views of the Bluefish River.
+Enjoy additional views across the street, at the historic Bluefish River Firehouse and Grist Mill.

 Features